-- 2.6.1 In respect of Category 2 exit points, a transmission entity must: - (a) provide "N" equivalent line capacity for at least 100% of contracted agreed maximum demand and, in the event of an interruption use its best endeavours to: - (i) restore "N" equivalent line capacity as soon as practicable; and - (ii) restore "N" equivalent line capacity within 2 days of the interruption. - (b) provide "N-1" equivalent transformer capacity for at least 100% of contracted agreed maximum demand and: - in the event of a failure of any installed transformer or network support arrangement, use its best endeavours to restore "N-1" equivalent transformer capacity as soon as practicable; - (ii) in the event of an interruption arising from the failure of the installed transformers or network support arrangements: - (A) restore at least "N" equivalent transformer capacity within 8 days of the commencement of the interruption; and - (B) use its best endeavours to restore "N-1" equivalent transformer capacity as soon as practicable after the commencement of the interruption.
+- 2.5.1 In respect of Category 1 exit points, a transmission entity must, subject to clause 2.5.2: - (a) provide "N" equivalent line capacity for at least 100 percent of the agreed maximum demand for the exit point; and, - (b) in the event of an interruption to the provision of prescribed transmission services at the exit point use its best endeavours to restore "N" equivalent line capacity at the exit point within a maximum of 2 days after the commencement of the interruption; and - (c) provide "N" equivalent transformer capacity for at least 100 percent of the agreed maximum demand for the exit point; and - (d) in the event of an interruption to the provision of prescribed transmission services at the exit point: - i. use its best endeavours to restore "N" equivalent transformer capacity at the exit point as soon as practicable; and - ii. in any event, restore "N" equivalent transformer capacity at the exit point within 8 days of the commencement of the interruption. - 2.5.2 A transmission entity may implement an alternative solution or combination of solutions to those required by clause 2.5.1, to deliver the same or better outcomes in terms of the failure rate, the restoration time and the capacity, otherwise required to be achieved under clause 2.5.1.

-- 2.7.1 In respect of Category 3 exit points, a transmission entity must: - (a) provide "N-1" equivalent line capacity for at least 100% of contracted agreed maximum demand (including through the use of post-contingent operation) and: - (i) in the event of a failure of any installed transmission line or network support arrangement, use its best endeavours to restore "N-1" equivalent line capacity as soon as practicable;
+- 2.6.1 In respect of Category 2 exit points, a transmission entity must, subject to clause 2.6.2: - (a) provide "N" equivalent line capacity for at least 100 percent of the agreed maximum demand for the exit point; and - (b) in the event of an interruption to the provision of prescribed transmission services at the exit point, use its best endeavours to restore "N" equivalent line capacity at the exit point within a maximum of 2 days after the interruption; and - (c) provide "N-1" equivalent transformer capacity for at least 100 percent of the agreed maximum demand for the exit point; and - in the event of a failure of any installed transformer or network support arrangement, use its best endeavours to restore "N-1" equivalent transformer capacity at the exit point as soon as practicable;